Wildlife Volunteer Program in Botswana

 Take a minute to complete the form and we will be in touch.

-As a volunteer, you'll spend about six hours each day helping out—usually in the early morning and late afternoon to avoid the midday heat.
+As a wildlife volunteer in Botswana, you'll spend about five to six hours each day helping out—usually in the early morning and late afternoon to avoid the midday heat.
 During the hottest part of the day, you’ll have free time to relax, read, play games, or take a nap.
 If you prefer staying busy, there are always extra tasks around camp, like checking camera trap photos, identifying animal tracks, or photographing birds and insects.

 In the late afternoon, you’ll often enjoy stunning sunsets from rocky viewpoints, and in the evening, you can relax by the campfire under the stars if the weather allows.